k0ntr1k/TW_Infrastructure/k8s-based_solution/infrastructure/application_backend/ReadMe.md

 # Description

-This folder contains Terraform code for initial setup Terraform Cloud backed.
+This folder contains Terraform code for Deployment Cloud Infrastructure for Application.
-Backend (Terraform State and DynamoDB) are deployed into AWS S3 bucket
+All resources are deployed into AWS Cloud.

 # How to use